uq-its-ss/design-system/docs/training/training.md

 | [Task Automation](task-automation.md) | Primer into automating tasks with Javascript tools. |
 | [JS packages and registries](javascript-packages.md) | Round-trip hands-on experimentation with JS packages. |

-# Granting User accesss
+# Granting User accesss to repo

-Requests for access are sent to its.softwareservices@uq.edu.au and please put 'Github access' somewhere in the subject line. that will be so it can go to Tod or Adam.

-There are three types of access available.

-- Viewer access (user-interface-development-framework-viewer)
-- Member Access (user-interface-development-framework-member)
-- Owner Access
+These are the current access levels for the repo.
+In general all requests will typically be for the **Viewer access**

 <table>
 <tr>